Types of contributions

 Reports.
 Reports are expected to disclose new and exciting work in a concise format.
 These papers should present results that substantially advance a field or overturn existing ideas.
 Accordingly, these papers will be given a prominent place near the start of the issue.
 We expect that these will be the first papers readers turn to and that most readers will study at least the abstracts of all of them.
 To assure that the contents are timely, and to encourage submission of fast-breaking material, all submissions to the Reports section will be given a special fast-track for processing and publication.
 Our target is a rapid editorial decision and publication within five months of acceptance.

-- All Reports will be Open Access (i.e., one need not be a subscriber or have institutional access in order to view full text online).
+- All Reports will be freely available (i.e., one need not be a subscriber or have institutional access in order to view full text online).

 - There will be no charge for color figures to authors of Reports.